Neural Fuzzy Extractors: A Secure Way to Use Artificial Neural Networks for Biometric User Authentication: Related Work

 More recently, fuzzy extractors were used in the context of more sophisticated and specialized secure authentication mechanisms, like the one in \cite{das2017secure}, designed specifically for wireless sensor networks (like body-area networks), or the ones in \cite{delvaux2016efficient, liao2017impact}, which deal with the outputs of physically-unclonable functions (PUFs).

-However, to the best of our knowledge, at the time of this writing, no works exist on the application of fuzzy extractors on biometric data pre-processed by sophisticated classifiers like support vector machines and artificial neural networks.
+However, to the best of our knowledge, at the time of this writing, no works exist on the application of fuzzy extractors on biometric data pre-processed by sophisticated classifiers like artificial neural networks.